lepz0r/minoflat/README.md

 scrot (for screenshots)

 # Installation
-Copy .minoflat directory and .Xresources to your home directory (~) and some configurations in .config to ~/.config
+Copy .minoflat directory, .Xresources to your home directory (~) and some configurations in .config to ~/.config

 # Preview
 <img src="screenshots/2019-10-20-11.png">\